8 Simple Steps To Prepare Ragi Porridge For Your Baby

 Yes, ragi and cow milk porridge may be one of the preferred choices of foods for babies older than 12 months.
 Babies younger than 12 months can be served ragi with formula or breast milk.

 Ragi has booked a spot for itself as a superfood in the last few years.
 It is nutrient-rich and provides several health benefits to babies.
 It can be one of the first few foods and can be introduced after six months.
 Ragi porridge for babies can be easily made and fed.
-You can add mashed potatoes or bananas to the porridge to make it healthier for underweight babies.
+If your child is underweight, you can add mashed potatoes or bananas to the porridge recipe for babies to make it healthier.
 If you notice any signs of allergy or uneasiness in your babies after feeding them ragi, immediately consult your pediatrician or nutritionist.

 Infographic: Key Health Benefits Of Ragi For Babies